easychen/GPT4Company/README.md

 ![用户群](./group.jpg)

 Gpt4Company is a request forwarder used to prevent Samsung-style leaks.
-Once configured with keywords and an OpenAI key, it can be launched.
+Once configured with keywords and API endpoint, it can be launched.
 All software within the company accesses OpenAI through the forwarder's API, which returns a warning message when a keyword is transmitted.

 ## Usage Steps